sfuosdev/Docs/docs/intro.md

 ### How to Contribute

 We have written a step-by-step tutorial in our Docs Github repository.
-To access it, please go to our [Docs repository](https://github.com/sfuosdev/Docs) or click the 'contribute' button at the header.
+To access it, please go to our [Docs repository](https://github.com/sfuosdev/Docs?tab=readme-ov-file#how-to-contribute).